passcert-project/server/SETUP.md

 ⚠️ Do not commit this change, as it might ruin the experience for others.

-If you changed this file, maybe tell git to don't assume any changes on it, with this command:
+If you changed this file, maybe tell git to stop assuming any changes on it, with this command:

 `git update-index --assume-unchanged src/Core/Services/Implementations/LicensingService.cs`